salesforce/bazoku/README.md

 ## bazel + heroku = bazoku

 Bazoku brings Heroku deployments to bazel.
 We could have called this *rules_heroku* but *bazoku* sounds too much like *bazooka* to turn down.
-After all, Bazoku literally launches your bazel target into Heroku 🚀.
+After all, bazoku literally launches your bazel target into Heroku 🚀.

 ## Supported Languages